AlanRockefeller/inat.label.py/README.md

 ## Features

-- Fetches observation data directly from the iNaturalist API
+- Fetches observation data using the iNaturalist API
 - Supports multiple observation IDs or URLs as input
 - Generates labels with key information including:
   - Scientific Name (in italics)
-  - Common Name
+  - Common Name (if different from scientific name)
   - iNaturalist Observation Number
-  - iNaturalist URL
+  - iNaturalist URL (in case the herbarium manager doesn't know how to create iNaturalist URL's)
-  - Location
+  - Location (in text format)
-  - GPS Coordinates (with accuracy)
+  - GPS Coordinates (with accuracy - accuracy is set to 20km if observation geoprivacy is obscured)
   - Date Observed
-  - Observer Name
+  - Observer Name and iNaturalist login
-  - DNA Barcode ITS (if available)
+  - DNA Barcode ITS, LSU, RPB1, RPB2 and TEF1 (if present)
-  - GenBank Accession Number (if available)
+  - GenBank Accession Number (if present)
-  - Provisional Species Name (if available)
+  - Provisional Species Name (if present)
+  - Mushroom Observer URL (if present, formatted in simplest possible URL form)
-  - Notes
+  - Observation Notes
 - Outputs labels to console for quick viewing
-- Creates formatted RTF files for high-quality printing
+- Optionally creates formatted RTF files for high-quality printing
 - Handles special characters and formatting (e.g., italics for scientific names, proper display of ± symbol)

 ## Installation